aerobless/SmartHome/docs/hardware/index.md

 ### Infrared

 #### Logitech Harmony Hub
-Used to control TV and external speakers.
+Used to control TV, external speakers and air conditioner.

 ### ZigBee